 So why do digital files cost more?

 As a professional photographer, this is a question I am asked all the time!
 As a matter of fact, in the past 24 hours, I’ve answered this question at least 3 times from current and potential clients!
-And to be quite honest, although this a very fair question, I feel like it’s time for a little ‘Photography Clients: 101’ lesson! 🙂
+Although this is a very fair question, I feel like it’s time for a little ‘Photography Clients: 101’ lesson! 🙂

 So let’s back up a little and pretend you are booking a professional photo session.
 It probably goes like this: